hyperledger/anoncreds-rs/docs/design/w3c/w3c-representation.md

     * How should we get issuer DID for putting into credential?
         * Require `CredentialDefinition` to be passed as parameter
         * Parse if `legacy` cred def id form is used
+* Q13: Issuance data: W3C specification requires setting of `issuanceDate` property to express the date and time when a credential becomes valid.
+  * What datetime should we use? current / random of the day / start of the day

 ### Proposed implementation path for first iteration